-We have seen unprecedented turmoil in Europe over the last few years.
-This has emphasised the importance of robust legal and regulatory frameworks.
-In the restructuring and insolvency sphere there has also been a dynamic evolution of the laws and practice, both at the level of individual Members States and on an EU-wide level.
-This Guide captures all those reforms, providing you with the latest position.
-We have also extended its scope to include, for the first time, Turkey.
-In all, it covers 15 key jurisdictions and aims to assist you when assessing credit risk and the potential impact of restructuring and insolvency procedures on realising security or seeking to rely upon pre-insolvency rights.
+This Guide captures all the latest reforms, providing you with the most up to date position.
+In keeping with previous editions, the guide aims to assist you when assessing credit risk and the potential impact of restructuring and insolvency procedures on realising security or seeking to rely upon pre-insolvency rights.
 At the start of the guide we have included a summary table that compares the restructuring and insolvency trends taking place in each of the jurisdictions, including the impact of local stays, the ability to cram down dissenting creditors, the position of management, and mandatory time limits imposed in some jurisdictions to file for insolvency.

 The Guide provides just an element of the expertise and technical knowledge that we have accumulated over the years in Europe and beyond.
-It exemplifies the power of collaboration, collegiality and teamwork that is recognised in our offices worldwide.
-If you would like any further information or advice on anything included in this guide or have any specific queries please feel free to contact me or one of my colleagues and we should be happy to assist.
+It exemplifies the power of collaboration, collegiality and teamwork that is recognised in our offices worldwide as we strive to become the global law firm of choice for the world's leading businesses.
+If you would like any further information or advice on anything included in this guide or have any specific queries, please feel free to contact us and we should be happy to assist.